gvwilson/thirdbit/src/fiction/iffy/index.md

 an' when Taz hears on this they'll strip you for parts!"

-"Your government… is being… informed," the guard grunted, shifting der weight to keep the angry sea captain pinned as the other guard zip-tied her wrists together.
+"Your government… is being… informed," the guard grunted, shifting der weight to keep the angry sailor pinned as the other guard zip-tied her wrists together.
 "Now may we please… have your consent… to take a blood sample… for medical purposes?"